rust-lang/this-week-in-rust/drafts/2019-01-01-this-week-in-rust.md

 ### [Tracking Issues & PRs](https://github.com/rust-lang/rust/labels/final-comment-period)

-*No RFCs are currently in this section.*
+*No RFCs are currently in final comment period.*

 ## New RFCs